jeffThompson/PhysicalComputing/Week03_Buttons/Demos/06-TypingStrings.md

 keyboard_layout = KeyboardLayoutUS(keyboard)
 ```

 This is required for us to send strings instead of individual key presses.
-Since keyboards for different languages (and even different regions) have different layouts, we need to tell the Feather which one to use so it sends the right keys.
+Since keyboards for different languages (and even different regions) have [different layouts](https://en.wikipedia.org/wiki/Keyboard_layout), we need to tell the Feather which one to use so it sends the right keys.
 This example uses a US layout, since that's where I'm based.

-What about other languages or countries?
+> 🙋‍♀️ What about other languages or countries?
 The library appears to work with other layouts too, but I don't have a good way to test this, sorry!
 You can [try following these instructions](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts).
 If you have success, please let me know and I can update this tutorial!

 ***